mehrseno/ENEL645_FinalProject/README.md

-# ENEL 645 Final Project: Analyzing MBTI Through Language
+# ENEL 645 Final Project: Analyzing MBTI Using Traditional Machine Learning and Deep Learning Models
 ## Description
 This project aims to predict Myers-Briggs Type Indicator (MBTI) personality types by applying natural language processing techniques to textual data from social media posts.
 It incorporates a mix of machine learning and deep learning models to classify the personality types effectively.